Richard-Schott/Project1/README.txt

+**Introduction**
+The purpose of the Portfolio Project is to showcase prior work representative of my current aptitude in web development.
+A portfolio is intended to highlight my skills, and offer links to my professional pages (e.g., LinkedIn, GitHub).
+This README is rather long, but it yields insight to my creative processes and consultation with others during this project's course.
-The following are stylistic notes and requirements for the portfolio project.
+The following are stylistic notes, requirements, and suggestions for the portfolio project.
-These were created at the onset, after creating the skeleton HTML, to document the process.
+"Preliminary thoughts" were created at the onset, after creating the skeleton HTML, to document the process.
-Additionally, these notes are reminders of work in progress, documenting bugs, and completing the portfolio project.
+Additionally, these notes are reminders of work in progress, documenting bugs, and troubleshooting the portfolio project.
-In essence, this documents my thoughts before and during the project.
+In essence, this documents my thought processes before and during the project.
-Items will be organized thematically.
+Items will be organized thematically, beginning with credits and thanks.

 This project can easily be viewed at https://htmlpreview.github.io/?https://github.com/Richard-Schott/Project1/blob/master/index.html

-Credits:
+**Credits**:
 	"hexagon-2307350" by janjf93 (https://pixabay.com/en/users/janjf93-3084263/),
 	shared under CC0 Creative Commons, free for commercial use and no attribution required. https://pixabay.com/en/hexagon-symbol-gui-internet-2307350/